beattykariuki/Hostel-Hunter/README.md

 ### *Kevin Musoni*, *Betty Kariuki*, *Stacey Chebet*, *Gloria Givondo* (29/11/2018)

 ## Description
-Hostel Hunter is an application that displays pitches from various categories e.g. Promotion, Pick-Up lines.
-The user is able to view these pitches but once they are loged in they can leave a comment, upvote and downvote and view their pitches on their profile page .
+Hostel Hunter is an application that university students can use to search for and find accommodation near their university.
+The user is able to rate these hostels by providing reviews.

-You can view the live link on: https://pitch-time.herokuapp.com/
+You can view the live link on:

 ## User Stories
 These are the behaviours that the application implenents for use by a user.